10 Important Things To Keep Dogs Cool on Boats

 The one I use to keep my schnauzer from overheating on the boat is the Gel Cooling Mat, a cozy and cool spot for your pup to rest in the shade.

 This mat is more than just a place to lounge; it’s a lifesaver for hot days.
-The special gel inside the mat works like a temperature-regulating charm, providing cushioning and cooling for up to 3 hours.
+The unique gel inside the mat works like a temperature-regulating charm, providing cushioning and cooling for up to 3 hours.

 And once your pup gets up, the magic gel takes just 20 minutes to recharge and cool down.